-There are 2 sterile rock dumps located on mountain slopes have a 70,000 m3 volume on a 1,600 surface m2.
+There are 2 sterile rock dumps located on mountain slopes have a 70,000 m3 volume on a 1,600 surface m^2 .

-• Objective Pletroasa Padis, Bihor county
+• Objective Pietroasa Padis, Bihor County

-There are 4 sterile and low radioactive rock dumps have a total volume of 17,200 m3.
-One dump is completely re-vegetated and naturally stabilized.
+There were 4 sterile and low radioactive rock dumps having a total volume of 17,200 m3.
+One of the four dumps was completely re-vegetated and naturally stabilized.